 Daily rallies are held between teams, where the simple question "How are you?" is an opportunity to support each other and hear the good news when someone got out of the hot spots where battles are being fought or to know the team's psychological state and make critical decisions when they need help.

-Since the beginning, we have guaranteed the employees that salaries will be on time.
+Since the beginning, we have guaranteed that compensations will be on time.
 That was our priority.
 We could not allow ourselves to leave people without money during the war.
-The employees, who had gone to Bulgaria before the war started, reported some problems with payment: PayPass didn't work, or they couldn't get cash out in some places.
+The team members, who had gone to Bulgaria before the war started, reported some problems with payment: PayPass didn't work, or they couldn't get cash out in some places.
 To solve these problems, the finance department gathered all these issues and started looking for a possible payment alternative, especially in case of failures in the work of PrivatBank.
 Our financial specialists analyzed available systems and chose Wise.
 We opened accounts in about a week.
 We are using it as Monobank abroad if we need to make transfers to each other, rent a house, or buy groceries.

 All our work was focused on the issue of computers and laptops.
 In Ukraine, it was easy to send the necessary job equipment anywhere.
-For the staff members who left Ukraine before the war, we provided extra laptops or thin clients to monitors so that everyone could be as mobile as possible.
-We've faced the case when computers and related equipment that the employees have started packing in a go-bag.
+For the team members who left Ukraine before the war, we provided extra laptops or thin clients to monitors so that everyone could be as mobile as possible.
+We've faced the case when computers and related equipment that the consultants have started packing in a go-bag.
 Everyone wants to stay connected and keep working, no matter how the situation happens next.

 At the very beginning of the war, when people were evacuating from the hot spots, they needed to come to the office and pick up a few laptops/monitors for colleagues who hadn't had such an opportunity.
 However, we hadn't envisioned such a function at first.
 It was where team spirit, values, and support came into play.